A multimedia documentation Teaching English in Laos From the point of view of the volunteers

 A Saturday in Vientiane

 Vientiane is the capital city of Laos.
-Its population is 783.000 and it is located next to the Mekong river and the border of Thailand.
-One Saturday we went there and met the girls from the LGTC.
-As they live in Vientiane and they already know their way around the town, they gave us a walking tour.
-We climbed the famous Patuxai, visited the morning market, and sat at the Mekong river bank.
-In the photo, you can see almost our whole team, only Laura is missing.
+Its population is 783.000 and the Mekong river running along the city forms the border to Thailand.
+One Saturday we went there for an outing and met our fellow-volunteers from the Lao-German Technical College.
+As they live in Vientiane and they already know their way around the town, they took us on a walking tour.
+We climbed the famous Patuxai (a war monument in the center of the city), visited a morning market and sat on the Mekong river bank.
+In the photo, you can see our team, only Laura is missing.

 This wonderful picture was taken by Stephanie, one of our LGTC teachers, while going for a walk in Vientiane in the evening on one of their first days in Laos.